duffney/duffney.io/content/unsubscribe.md

 * Curate the push, pull by default
 * Returning to async
 * Writing is your cache
-* Be reachable on your terms
+* Be reachable on your own terms
 ```

 <p align="center">